StephenGriffies/StephenGriffies.github.io/_pages/researchII.md

 overturning transport be modified under changes to both wind and buoyancy forcing?  </li>

-<li> How is the climate in the Southern Ocean, including along the
+<li> How is the Southern Ocean, including along the continental shelf,
-continental shelf, impacted by large scale patterns of climate variations such as ENSO and the Southern Annual Mode?  </li>
+impacted by large scale patterns such as ENSO and the Southern Annual Mode?  </li>

 <li> What are the dynamical balances active within the Antarctic Slope
 Curent?
 How does the slope current interact with the ACC? </li>

 <li> What mechanics are responsible for transport of heat across the
 Antarctic continental shelf towards the base of ice shelves?
-How will the associated processes change under altered climate forcing? </li>
+How will the associated processes change under altered forcing? </li>

 </ul>